-We have already put together a simple to use Wood Pellet Guide to help you select specific pellets for whatever you are Traeger'ing.
+We have put together a simple-to-use Wood Pellet Guide to help you select specific pellets for whatever you are Traeger'ing.
 For those of you looking to master that behind-the-scenes smoke flavor that really puts your recipes over the top, let's talk about why we pick certain pellets for certain foods.

 Alder: These pellets are the most versatile because of their mild flavor and aroma.
 Alder wood gives off a great amount of smoke without overwhelming even the most delicate flavors like chicken, fish, or baked goods.
 Try the Bacon Wrapped Scallops next time you are looking to add that perfect wood fired taste with your Alder pellets.